nkinar/MergePDF/README.md

 There are more complex tools out there for more complex work with PDFs.
 This is just an easy utility to use.

-Binaries are provided for Mac OS X and Windows 10 (x64).
+Although simple, I use this script for

-If you are running Linux, feel free to build the binary yourself using the `build.sh` script.
+Binaries be generated for Mac OS X, Windows and Linux using the Powershell `build.ps1` script.

 ## Getting Started
-* Use the binaries provided by this project.
+* Build binaries

 *or*